 Hughton made three changes to last weekend's side, with Snodgrass, Johan Elmander and defender Ryan Bennett all came into the side at the expense of Bradley Johnson, Sebastien Bassong and Steven Whittaker following the drubbing at City.

-A lack of goals has been a problem for Sam Allardyce's West Ham this season, but it initially showed a real threat going forward and Norwich keeper John Ruddy had to be alert to keep a Kevin Nolan shot out with his legs after 11 minutes.
+A lack of goals has been a problem for Sam Allardyce's West Ham this season, but they initially showed a real threat going forward and Norwich keeper John Ruddy had to be alert to keep a Kevin Nolan shot out with his legs after 11 minutes.

 The visitors, though, were in front 32 minutes in when Nolan failed to get anything on Razvan Rat's cross, but the West Ham skipper kept the ball in and picked out the onrushing Morrison who was left with a simple finish.